 Here is your ultimate Munich, Germany 3 day kid friendly itinerary.
 Munich is home of the largest annual Octoberfest and is a location not to be missed.
 Are you early in your planning phase or about to get on the plane?
-Don’t worry, I have you covered for spending a fun filled day or couple of days in this beautiful city with your kiddos.
+Don’t worry, I have you covered for spending a fun filled day or couple of days in this beautiful city, Munich with your kids.
 Here is our 3 day kid friendly itinerary for when we visited Munich:

-What better way to kick off a vacation than to visit a waterpark?
+What better way to kick off a vacation than to visit a waterpark and spa?
 Since it was a hot day in Germany, we headed to Therme Erding to spend the day swimming and playing on the water slides.
 It was less than 30 minute drive from our hotel.
-Parking is free, so no worry about having to pay a price for your car on top of entrance.
+Parking is free at Therme Erding, so no worry about having to pay a price for your car on top of your family entrance.
 You can also easily access this waterpark via public transportation.
 To read more about our day at Therme Erding, visit my in-depth travel review here

 We spent the morning taking in several of the old churches and numerous museums.
 Late morning we headed towards the old part of Munich to catch the Rathaus-Glockenspiel.
 This tourist attraction is a large mechanical clock that has motorized figurines jousting, reenacting skits, and dancing with music.
 Stay till the end of the performance and the large clock turns into a spectacular coo coo clock with a golden bird showcasing the end of the event.

 Tip – Get there about 20 minutes early and you can be front and center and possibly snag a table at one of the restaurants to grab a drink, sit to rest, and enjoy the show.